francesNLP/frances/README.md

 # frances

-## 1. Extracting automatically EB_Articles with defoe
+## 1. Extracting automatically Articles of the Encyclopaedia Britanica (EB) with defoe

 We have created a [new defoe query for extracting automatically articles](https://github.com/francesNLP/defoe/blob/master/defoe/nlsArticles/queries/write_articles_pages_df_yaml.py) from the EB.
 The articles are stored per edition in YAML files.